Log in

 Universities in Madison, WI

-Established in 1848, University of Wisconsin-Madison is the flagship campus of the University of Wisconsin System.
-Renowned for its research contributions and academic excellence, UW-Madison consistently ranks among the top public universities in the United States.
-UW-Madison is known for its groundbreaking research across various disciplines, from biotechnology to environmental science.
+Established in 1848, the University of Wisconsin-Madison is the flagship campus of the University of Wisconsin System.
+Renowned for its research contributions and academic excellence, UW-Madison consistently ranks among the top 15 public universities in the United States according to U.S. News, and safely secures its spot within the top 100 global universities in the QS World University Rankings.
+The institution is known for its groundbreaking research across various disciplines, from biotechnology to environmental science.
 The university boasts a robust alumni network that includes Nobel laureates, Pulitzer Prize winners, and industry leaders.
-In addition, there are a selection of apartments for rent in Madison, WI near UW-Madison.

 Metro Transit

-Madison is a cyclist’s paradise with over 50 miles of bike paths and lanes.
+Madison is a cyclist's paradise with over 200 miles of bike paths and lanes.
 The city promotes cycling as a healthy, environmentally friendly alternative to driving.
-From your rooms for rent Madison, WI, you can enjoy a splendid riding experience in this city.
-Rent a bike from B-cycle stations scattered throughout the city.
+From your student housing in Madison, WI, you can enjoy a splendid riding experience in this city.
+Rent a bike from Machinery Row Bicycles scattered throughout the city.
 It's a convenient option for short trips and exploring the scenic lakeside trails.

 If you prefer driving, Madison offers several car rental agencies, including Hertz, Enterprise, and Avis.
-Alternatively, ride-sharing services like Uber and Lyft are available for quick and easy travel.
+Ride-sharing services like Uber and Lyft are available for quick and easy travel.
 Downtown Madison has ample parking options, including street parking, garages, and lots.
 Be sure to check parking regulations to avoid fines.

 Downtown Madison and the University of Wisconsin campus are particularly pedestrian-friendly.
 Enjoy a leisurely stroll along State Street, which is lined with shops, cafes, and cultural landmarks.
 The city’s beautiful parks and lakeside paths close to Madison off-campus housing provide peaceful routes for walkers.